-This course focuses on advanced techniques of digital film-making, allowing the student to gain increased proficiency in cinematography, lighting, sound recording, and the acquiring of images in the HD (High Definition) format.
-Through a series of exercises and projects, students learn the role and responsibilities of the film director during pre-production, production and post-production.
+This course focuses on advanced techniques of digital filmmaking and theoretical and critical rubrics, allowing the student to gain increased proficiency in directing, cinematography, lighting, sound recording, and the acquiring of images in the HD (High Definition) format.
+Students learn the role and responsibilities of the film director during pre-production, production and post-production.
 Topics include the visualization of the screenplay, script breakdown, preparation of shot lists, direction of actors, and the staging of action for the camera.
-Students will produce elaborate and well-crafted narrative scenes, working in collaboration with other students in the class.

-FILM STUDIES 33, Directing the Short Film

-3 units

-Transfer: UC, CSU

-• Prerequisite: Film Studies 32.